 Our company uses a combination of cash and equity-based compensation to attract and retain individuals to serve on our board.
-We only compensate outside directors for their service on our board.
-An outside director is a member of our board who is not:
+We only compensate non-employee directors for their service on our board.
+A non-employee director is a member of our board who is not:

-- an employee of our company or any subsidiary of our company; - a significant stockholder, meaning the beneficial owner of 10% or more of our outstanding common stock; or - a controlling stockholder, member or partner of a significant stockholder.
+- an employee of our company or any subsidiary of our company; or - a significant stockholder, meaning the beneficial owner of 10% or more of our outstanding common stock.